Skip to Main Content

 What marine filming can you do in Peru?

+Here is the breakdown.
 Peru's Pacific coast is shaped by the cold Humboldt Current, making it one of the world's richest marine ecosystems.
-Paracas National Reserve hosts Humboldt penguins, sea lions, fur seals and vast seabird colonies; the Lima coastline offers dolphins and pelagic species; and Máncora in the north has warmer water with humpback whale migrations from July to October.
-We coordinate vessel charters and DICAPI Port Captaincy permits for all coastal areas.
+Paracas National Reserve hosts Humboldt penguins, sea lions, fur seals and vast seabird colonies.
+The Lima coastline gives dolphins and pelagic species.
+And Máncora in the north has warmer water with humpback whale migrations from July to October.
+We set up vessel charters and DICAPI Port Captaincy permits for all coastal areas.

 What wildlife is available in Peru?